Regional dances of North India

 Regional dances of South India

 Southern part of India presents enchanting dances and contributes to the opulent variety of Indian Regional Dances.
-Regional dances include Padayani, Kummi of Tamil Nadu, Thapetta Gullu of Andhra Pradesh and Kolattam as well as Perini.
+Regional dances include Padayani, Kummi of Tamil Nadu, Thapetta Gullu of Andhra Pradesh and Kolaattam as well as Perini.
 Central India.
-Rajasthan situated in the western part of the country has regional dances such as Bhavi, Chari, Drum Dance, Fire Dance, Ghoomar, Kacchi Ghodi, Sapera Dance and Terah Talli.
+Rajasthan situated in the western part of the country has regional dances such as Bhavi, Chari, Drum Dance, Fire Dance, Ghoomer, Kacchi Ghodi, Sapera Dance and Terah Talli.
 Gujarat has a distinction of having legendary origin of their regional dances.
 Garba, Rasaka, Tippani, Padhar Nritya and Dangi- Nritya are the regional dances of the Gujarat.

 Indian Regional Dances are a mixture of expressive movements and steps.
 The dances burst with verve and vitality.
 On most of the dancing occasions, the dancers sing themselves, while sometimes they are accompanied by artists on the instruments.
 Each form of dance has a specific costume.
 Most costumes are aureate with extensive jewels.
 Dances become unique with the special costumes and accessories as well as music.
 Costumes help an audience to interpret the meaning or message of the dance.
 Furthermore, besides the expressive movements and steps, dances become spectacular with the aesthetic appeal.
 Most of the Indian regional dances have a particular theme and this is much presented with the expressions of through body movement as well as facial gesture.